MwendaKE/WEB/README.md

-A collection of HTML,CSS, and JavaScript projects.
-Simple and advanced projects for newbies.
+A collection of HTML, CSS, and JavaScript projects.
+Simple and advanced projects for beginners.
+Feel free to refactor the code where it is not right, or where it needs improvements.